-The fuel tank is located under the deck behind the stern seat.
+The fuel tank is located under the deck behind the stern seat in the Ski 200 and under the removable cockpit floorboard in the Sport 200.
 To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.